-The most prominent ingredients are to be listed first, just like for human food.
+Just like human food, pet food labels list the most prominent ingredients first.
 So, if you see “chicken broth” as the first ingredient and “chicken” listed later in the list, you should know that the product is primarily made up of broth.
-Look for products that list meat first, but also know the difference between wet and dry foods to understand the ingredient list.
+Look for foods that list a quality meat source first, as dogs need a lot of protein to maintain a healthy and active lifestyle.

 According to the AAFCO, meat is classified as the “clean flesh of slaughtered mammals and is limited to… striated muscle...with or without the accompanying and overlaying fat and portions of the skin, sinew, nerve and blood vessels that accompany the flesh."

 Meat meal is classified as “the rendered product from mammal tissues.”
-Some meat meal is high quality and offers your pet a high protein low carb diet.
-However, meat meal is more processed and has the potential to have parts of the animal that are less than desirable.
+While meat meal can be high quality, it's generally more processed and may contain parts of the animal that are less than desirable.